Trapped by Television: Accuracy

-Although televisions were being made from the late 1920s, they weren't commercially available until after 1936.
-The model shown in the movie was designed for the production using a back-lit projection of a moving image onto the screen.
+Although televisions were being made from the late 1920s, they were not commercially available until after 1936.
+The all-electronic model shown in the movie was designed for the production using a back-lit projection of a moving image onto the screen.

 The screen was notable for its large size when actual television screens of the period were smaller.
+A simple prop cathode-ray tube is shown as circular and discussed by the cast as an essential but expensive component, which is mentioned to cost $146 in 1936 dollars.

+For the "demonstration" sequence, the inventors choose to set their camera up in a stadium to broadcast a football game, with accompanying commentary, thus anticipating one of the most lucrative uses of sports television.

-The BBC Broadcasting Service began in November 1936, four months after this movie's release.
+The BBC's regular television Broadcasting Service began in November 1936, four months after this movie's release.

+The director, Del Lord, also featured a similar large screen set in the Niagara Falls scene of his 1940s Three Stooges short A Plumbing We Will Go.

 Current condition

 Although the first reel is noticeably faded on most surviving prints, the film is now in the public domain and is available for general download.